House Rock Campground is perched on the confluence of Sheep Creek and the South Santiam River in an old growth forest grove.

 In addition to the House Rock Trail, hikers have access to a variety of other trails in the Tombstone Pass Area, like the Iron Mountain Trail.

 The campground road and parking spurs are composed of packed dirt and rock.
 The double-loop area comes with accessible vault toilets and drinking water from hand pumps.
 Picnic tables, campfire rings and grills are at each site.
-The campground host sells firewood.
+Firewood is sold through the Linn County Park staff.

 House Rock Campground is perched on the confluence of Sheep Creek and the South Santiam River in an old growth grove.